scipy-conference/scipy_proceedings/papers/niels_bantilan/paper.rst

 The third major improvement was adding support for data synthesis strategies using the hypothesis library :cite:`MacIver2019Hypothesis`.
-This expanded pandera's scope from a data validation library to a “data testing” toolkit by allowing the analyst to easily create mock data for testing not only real data, but the functions that produce/clean/transform the data.
+This expanded pandera's scope from a data validation library to a “data testing” toolkit by allowing the data practitioner to easily create mock data for testing not only real data, but the functions that produce/clean/transform the data.
+Note that the `hypothesis` library for doing property-based testing is not to be confused with statistical `Hypothesis` checks, which were already supported by pandera.

 .. code-block:: python